Psychlist1972/Windows-10-MIDI-Library/README.md

 - Beat Clock generator for stand-alone beat clock usage (not for sequencers or similar apps)
 - Device enumeration and watcher
 - Bindable collection of Input and Output ports
-- NRPN message formatting
+- NRPN message formatting / sending

 ## Experimental or incomplete features
-- RPN message formatting
+- RPN message formatting / sending
 - MidiInPortEx for help with processing incoming logical (RPN, NRPN etc.) messages-

 ## Investigating